DiegoSt23/delta-ui/README.md

 # delta-ui

-Delta-UI is a lightweight and minimalistic React components library designed to provide a seamless user experience.
-With a focus on simplicity and performance, Delta-UI offers a curated set of reusable and customizable components that can easily be integrated into any React project.
-The library embraces the principles of dark mode design, ensuring a visually appealing and comfortable interface in low-light conditions.
+Delta-UI is a versatile React components library that offers a seamless user experience with support for both light and dark modes.
+This lightweight and minimalistic library is designed to enhance the visual appeal and functionality of your React applications.
+It provides a curated collection of reusable and customizable components, making it easy to integrate Delta-UI into any React project.

+**Key Features**:

--**Dark Mode Ready**: Delta-UI is optimized for dark mode, providing a stunning visual experience for users in dimly lit environments.
+-**Light and Dark Mode Ready**: Delta-UI is optimized for both light and dark modes, ensuring an exceptional visual experience for users in any lighting condition.

 -**Lightweight and Performant**: With a minimal footprint, Delta-UI prioritizes performance, ensuring quick loading times and smooth interactions for enhanced user satisfaction.